Tue, Oct 17, 2017 08:59 AM

 - Multiple valve packages available in combination or independently, including sheer-off and traditional valves; 4 angle valves and 1 combination pressure relief device

 Many of the safety features outlined above exceed the DOT 105J600W tank car design standard set forth in April 2017.
 For example, neither the 3-million mile underframe nor the single-level platform are required.
-Additionally, OSHA-recommended worker safety standards such as mid-rails are included here, along with a safer operating space for the benefit of loading, unloading, inspection, and maintenance crews.
+Platform mid-rails are available as an option for a safer operating space for the benefit of loading, unloading, inspection and maintenance crews.

 Single-level platform increase worker safety.